ravi-shank/Python-project-open-cv/README.md

 Please visit here. (http://stackoverflow.com/questions/3701646/how-to-add-to-the-pythonpath-in-windows-7)

-In case you find any diffilculties in runnig or installing required softwares kindlycomment.
+In case you find any diffilculties in running or installing required softwares kindly comment.